 - A location-based trigger condition.

-A time-based or a location-based trigger condition is always configured together with one of the the measurement-based trigger conditions (CHO events A3/A4/A5).
+A time-based or a location-based trigger condition is always configured together with one of the measurement-based trigger conditions (CHO events A3/A4/A5).
 Location is defined by the distance between UE and a reference location.
-Time is defined by the time between T1 and T2, where T1 is an absolute time value and T2 is a duration started at T1.

 16.14.3.3 Measurements